 The spectrum of BaF molecules in neon presents an interesting contrast to alkali atoms in neon \cite{Dargyte2021,Lancaster2021}, where the $s \to p$ transitions were found to be broadened and shifted (by over 100 nm in some cases) compared to the gas phase.
 In BaF molecules, which are isoelectronic to alkali atoms, the analogous $X \to A$ transitions are significantly narrower and nearly unshifted from their gas-phase counterparts.
 This fact points to a very different local environment for molecules in neon ice compared to atoms.
 The qualitative difference between the spectra of trapped atoms and molecules has in the past been attributed to the diminished influence of the neon lattice on the valence electrons in molecules compared to atoms, since the valence electrons are partially involved in the molecular bond \cite{Bondybey1978}.
 We posit that such an explanation cannot be the entire story, since the valence electron in BaF occupies a non-bonding orbital that is decoupled from the Ba-F bond.
-Therefore, despite evidence of phonon interactions with the trapped molecules, it is remarkable that the molecular transitions shown in Fig. \ref{fig:excitation_spectrum} are distinct and relatively narrow.
-The small spectral shifts of the $X \to A$ transitions imply that their electronic wavefunctions are not strongly perturbed by the neon lattice.
-The vibrational constants in the $A \, {}^2\Pi$ states are also consistent with gas-phase values, suggesting that the Ba-F vibration is not significantly inhibited by the neighboring Ne atoms either.
+Therefore, it is remarkable that the molecular transitions shown in Fig. \ref{fig:excitation_spectrum} are resolvable and relatively narrow.
+The small spectral shifts of the $X \to A$ transitions imply that the electronic wavefunctions of the $X$ and $A$ states are not strongly perturbed by the neon lattice.
+The vibrational constants in the $A \, {}^2\Pi$ states as observed from the vibrational satellite lines in Fig.\ \ref{fig:excitation_spectrum} are also consistent with their gas-phase values, suggesting that the Ba-F stretch mode is not significantly perturbed by the neighboring Ne atoms either.